 - Hearing Aids/Cochlear Implant — Information about hearing aids, cochlear implant, hearing health and hearing loss is presented.

-- Inservice/Training Request — Free in-services/trainings to interested parties on a variety of topics including: hearing loss, accessibility, cultural sensitivity, telecommunications and assistive technology devices, touching upon the rights and laws.
+- Training and Presentation Requests — Free trainings and presentations to interested parties on a variety of topics including: hearing loss, accessibility, cultural sensitivity, telecommunications and assistive technology devices, touching upon the rights and laws.

-- Resource Information — A resource list has been developed to help you find an appropriate agency, program, or office in your area.
+- AODA and Mental Health Resource Information — A resource page has been developed to find an appropriate agency, program, or office in your area.

 - Service Fund — Pays for communication access (sign language interpreters, CART, or SSP's) services for deaf, Deaf-Blind and hard of hearing persons in certain situations not covered under the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act.